-- (i) The SSP programme's database is not continuously updated using the NADRA database.
+- v.
+The SSP program's database is not continuously updated using the NADRA database.
 For example, if a girl gets married, she may have to wait six months after updating the NADRA's database.
-Ideally, the SSP must have a live integration with the NADRA database and any update in the NADRA database should automatically be available in the SSP database. - (ii) We observed that many recently married women are facing issues in health utilisation due to a lack of updated data.
-Although they are enrolled with their parents (with unmarried status), they cannot get maternal health care services as the programme does not allow them to update their marital status.
-Despite having updated CNIC, they cannot register themselves as a separate family in the programme.
+Ideally, the SSP must have a live integration with the NADRA database and any update in the NADRA database should automatically be available in the SSP database. - vi.
+We observed that many recently married women are facing issues in health utilization due to a lack of updated data.
+Although they are enrolled with their parents (with unmarried status), they cannot get maternal health care services as the program does not allow them to update their marital status.
+Despite having updated CNIC, they cannot register themselves as a separate family in the program.
 The issue prevails all around the country, even in universal districts.

-We found from our household survey that 84 percent of the respondents reported that their family members have CNIC or B-form or birth registration; the rest either does not have or lack information.
+We found from our household survey that 84% of the respondents reported that their family members have CNIC or B-form or birth registration; the rest either does not have or lack information.
 Unless the family members have CNIC/B-form, they cannot receive treatment.
 Figure 6 shows variation across districts where we may link the availability of CNIC/B-form with remoteness and accessibility challenges.
 For example, district Tharparkar is relatively poor and desert, where most of the population resides in rural areas and has a poor literacy rate.
 Similarly, Astore is again one of the hard districts in Gilgit Baltistan (GB), where road infrastructure and accessibility are challenging.
-On the other hand, districts like Gujrat and Islamabad are much better in all aspects and are close to 100 percent.
+On the other hand, districts like Gujrat and Islamabad are much better in all aspects and are close to 100%.

-Fig. 6.
-Proportion of Family Members Having CNIC/B-form (in %)
+Figure 6: Proportion of family members having CNIC/B-form (in %)

-Source: SSP Beneficiary Survey 2021.
+Source: SSP Beneficiary Survey 2021